What survey is this?

 How are data collected?

 YTS uses a two stage probability sample design that is proportional to school enrollment.
-Nebraska public middle and high schools are randomly selected to participate, and within selected schools, specific classrooms are randomly selected.
+Nebraska high schools are randomly selected to participate, and within selected schools, specific classrooms are randomly selected.
 Students in selected classrooms complete the survey in one class period.

 Who conducts the survey?

 YTS is coordinated by the Nebraska Department of Health and Human Services, the Office of Disease Prevention, and Health Promotion’s Tobacco Free Nebraska Program.
-The Bureau of Sociological Research (BOSR) at the University of Nebraska-Lincoln will be administering the survey beginning in the fall of 2010.
+The Bureau of Sociological Research (BOSR) at the University of Nebraska-Lincoln began administering the survey in the fall of 2010.

 What is unique about the YTS?